WHAT DOES FAST FASHION MEAN?

 THE STORY OF FAST FASHION

-The beginnings: In the 1950s and 1960s, companies started offering quickly produced and affordable fashion.
-This development was mainly driven by the increasing demand for cheap clothing and was fueled by growing prosperity and the spread of mass media.
+The Beginnings: In the 1950s and 1960s, companies began offering quickly produced and affordable fashion.
+This development was mainly driven by the increasing demand for cheap fashion and was propelled by growing prosperity and the spread of mass media.

-The growth phase: In the 1970s and 1980s, the fast fashion industry experienced strong growth.
+The Growth Phase: In the 1970s and 1980s, the fast fashion industry experienced strong growth.
 This was primarily due to access to cheaper production methods and global supply chains.
-Companies began producing fashion faster and in larger quantities to meet demand.
+Companies started producing fashion faster and in larger quantities to meet demand.

-The digitalization phase: With the spread of the internet and social media in the 2000s, companies started selling their products online and leveraging faster trends to market their products.
+The Digitalization Phase: With the spread of the internet and social media in the 2000s, companies began selling their products online and leveraging faster trends to market their products.
 This led to an even wider spread of fast fashion and an even faster production rate.

 FASHION AS ALLEGED LUXURY

-Fast fashion has drastically changed the way we consume and view clothing over the past decades.
-With the availability of cheap and quickly produced fashion, more and more people have access to garments that were once considered luxury items.
-But this apparent luxury comes at a cost.
+Fast fashion has drastically changed the way we consume and view fashion over the past decades.
+With the availability of cheap and quickly produced clothing, more and more people have access to garments that were once considered luxury items.
+But this supposed luxury comes at a cost.

 Fast fashion has led people to value their clothes much less and discard them more quickly.
-The impact on nature is immense, as the production of raw materials involves a lot of chemicals, and textile manufacturing requires significant amounts of water and energy.
+The impact on nature is immense, as the production of raw materials involves a lot of chemicals, and textile manufacturing requires a great deal of water and energy.

-We are committed to restoring appreciation for clothing and want to create an understanding of how sustainable fashion is made and how much craftsmanship goes into each piece.
-Appreciation, alongside the use of sustainable materials and fair production, is a key factor in moving toward green clothing.
+We are committed to ensuring that clothing is valued again and want to create an understanding of how sustainable fashion is made and how much craftsmanship goes into each piece.
+Appreciation, alongside the use of sustainable materials and fair production, is a key aspect of moving toward green clothing.
 After all, we haven’t won if we consume and discard sustainable clothing just as quickly as fast fashion.